Jacksen F. Tiago: Playing career

 In his first season in Indonesia League, he played for Petrokimia Putra which ended up as league runners-up Indonesia's first.
 Tiago then moved to PSM Makassar before finding success with Persebaya Surabaya.
 He was the best player in the Liga Indonesia on the season 1996/1997 when he helped Persebaya to championship.

 After two seasons in Persebaya, he then moved to Singapore to play for Geylang United, but only lasted one season before returning to Persebaya.
 In 2001, he moved to Petrokimia and at the end of the season retired as a player.

 Tiago brought Persebaya, which relegated the previous season, promotion to the First Division in 2003 and winner of the season 2004.

 Management career

 In 2008, he signed managerial contract with Persipura Jayapura.
-During the his tenure at Persipura Jayapura, he won three Indonesia Super League titles in the 2008-09, 2010-11, and 2013 seasons.
+During his tenure at Persipura Jayapura, he won three Indonesia Super League titles in the 2008-09, 2010-11, and 2013 seasons.

 In March 2013, the Football Association of Indonesia (PSSI) requested Jacksen to become assistant coach of the Indonesia national team in the face of Saudi Arabia at the 2015 AFC Asian Cup qualification round.
 After that in April he was officially appointed by the PSSI as head coach of the Indonesia national team.

 In November 2014, he signed with Penang FA, and brought Penang FA promotion to the Malaysia Super League.

 In 2017 seasons of Liga 1 Indonesia, he signed a long-term contract with PS Barito Putera.

+Personal life

+Jacksen decided to convert to Islam on 15 October 2024 at the Nabil Husein Islamic Boarding School, Samarinda, the moment Jacksen converted to Islam was shared by his son who is also a footballer, Hugo Samir on his personal Instagram account.